unixwzrd/unixwzrd.github.io/html/projects/Case-Analytics.md

 excerpt: "Family courts struggle to recognize patterns of **parental alienation, manipulation, and coercive control** due to the sheer volume of legal documents and communication records. **Case Analytics** leverages **AI-driven forensic analysis** to bring **clarity and objectivity** to these disputes."
 ---

-## AI-Powered Insights into Family Court Data
+## Applied AI for Sensitive Family-Law Data

-Family courts struggle to recognize patterns of **parental alienation, manipulation, and coercive control** due to the sheer volume of legal documents and communication records. **Case Analytics** leverages **AI-driven forensic analysis** to bring **clarity and objectivity** to these disputes.
+Family courts and legal teams often face large volumes of sensitive documents, messages, transcripts, and reports. **Case Analytics** applies AI-assisted analysis to help organize that material and surface patterns related to **parental alienation, manipulation, and coercive control**.

 ## The Problem